 - Aesthetic prototypes of computing

-Gabriele has a solid background in literature and linguistics, but her broad interests in hermeneutics and semiotics extend beyond the text.
-More specifically, she is also interested in visual rhetoric and how data visualization produces knowledge in and for research.
-Her love for languages and texts translates into her continuing research into text modelling.
-She is currently working towards developing the methods of distant reading across languages to explore cultures, cultural networks, culturally-situated identities and psycho-dramatic idiosyncrasies through narratives in transmission.
+Gabriele comes from textual scholarship, but her broad interests extend beyond narrow senses of text.
+More specifically, she is also interested in the role of digital artistic practices in knowledge production; in immersive and spatial data visualization; artistic and aesthetic prototypes of computational thinking.
+Her love for languages and literary imagination translates into her ongoing research into speculative text design and modelling.
+She is currently working towards developing the framework and methods of distant reading across languages to explore the acts of transculturation, culturally situated identities, and psycho-dramatic idiosyncrasies through narratives in transmission.
+The projects of Distant Reading across Languages (https://dral.kdl.kcl.ac.uk/) and Virtual Realities and Literature across Languages (https://vr-ell.com/) illustrate some of her ideas.

 Expertise and Public Engagement